+Fix $T\subset B$ as in section \ref{53}.
 The choice of Borel subgroup $B$ defines an isomorphism $T\isor \mT$.
-In view of Lemma \ref{clXaff}a), the resulting embedding $(\Gm)^\Sigma \to G$ extends an embedding $ \Tb\to \Gb$.
+In view of Claim \ref{clXaff}a), the resulting embedding $(\Gm)^\Sigma \to G$ extends to an embedding $ \Tb\to \Gb$.
 Moreover, the intersection of its image with any stratum $G_I$ (notations of section \ref{woncomp}) is a single $T$-orbit.
 It is easy to see that there is an admissible system for $\Tb$ where each map is a $T$-equivariant open embedding sending $\iota_I(\nu)$ to $\iota_J(\nu)$ for $I\subset J$; here we use that the image of $\iota_I$ lies in

 It also follows from the definitions that under the closed embedding this admissible system is compatible with the one for $\Gb$.
 This yields part (b) of the Lemma, which clearly implies part (a).